gladysum-zz/developer-tips/redux.md

    }
 })
 ```
-To pass down store data and methods to a component, use the **connect** function:
+Finally, to pass down store data and methods to a component, use the **connect** function:
 ```
 connect(mapStateToProps, mapDispatchToProps)(componentName)
 ```